When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Elora

-• Élora Pattaro: Brazilian fencer who competed in the 2004 Summer Olympics.
+• Élora Pattaro: A Brazilian fencer who represented her country in the 2004 Summer Olympics.

-• Elora the Faun: A character from the video game “Spyro.”
+• Elora the Faun (Spyro): A recurring ally character in the beloved Spyro the Dragon video game series.

 Is Elora an Old-Fashioned Name?

-Elora has been around for centuries, but it is not old-fashioned.
-In fact, it only started to appear in popularity in the 1980s and didn’t break into the top 1000 until 2015.
+Elora has been around for centuries, but it is not old-fashioned in the way names like Mildred or Bertha are.
+In fact, it feels quite modern.
+It only started to appear in popularity in the 1980s and didn’t break into the top 1000 until 2015.
 Despite its hazy origins, Elora has biblical roots, giving it a timeless, versatile quality that ensures it is both elegant and trendy.

 Does Elora Appear in the Bible?